-The OCO has a Management Team which is made up of the Ombudsman for Children, the Director of Investigations, the Head of Policy, the Head of Participation and Rights Education, the Head of Communications and the Head of Corporate Governance, Compliance and Services.
+The OCO has a Management Team which is made up of the Ombudsman for Children, the Director of Investigations, the Head of Policy, the Head of Participation and Rights Education, the Communications Manager and the Office Manager.
 The Management Team meets once a month.

-Corporate plans and strategies
+Corporate Plans and Strategies

-The OCO's Strategic Plan is available here.
+The OCO's Strategic Plan 2019-2021 is available here.

-Annual report
+Annual Report